 Figure 2.
 Electrical Components

-The electrical component set-up for the test bed is illustrated in Figure 2.
-The frame itself is composed of the wood to prevent the electrical hazard.
+The electrical component set-up for the testbed is illustrated in Figure 2.
+The frame itself is composed of wood to prevent electrical hazards.
 The interconnection module is set up for the connection lines between each mechanical component and the motion controller.
 As there are several thick cable lines entering the box, they should be put together closely and properly.
 The interface box is made for the torque sensor.
 This box transmits the torque signal from the sensor to the controller.
 The heat sink and cooling are required by the motor amplifiers and power supplies.

 Operations of the Test Bed

-After setting up the test bed with all of the necessary electrical and mechanical components, signal wires are linked from the controller to each component.
+After setting up the testbed with all of the necessary electrical and mechanical components, signal wires are linked from the controller to each component.
 The power lines for each piece of measurement tools and amplifiers are linked to power supplies.
 Hall sensors and encoders require a voltage of 5 V, and their power is supplied from the controller interconnection block.
-Current sensor requires a voltage of +/-15 V, therefore, it has its own power supply.
+The current sensor requires a voltage of +/-15 V, therefore, it has its own power supply.
 Moreover, thermisters need a voltage of +/-15 V and they draw power from the same power supply.

 The sensor signals are transmitted to the motion controller via the interconnection block.
 Eleven input signals will be obtained: three current signals, three voltage signals, one torque signal, and four temperature signals.
 Since there are only eight input channels in the Galil motion controller, the additional signals will be collected using a National Instrument’s Data Acquisition Board.
 Encoder and hall signals are required in the test motor to send feedback to the amplifier.
 These signals are required to complete the sinusoidal commutation loop to operate the test motor.